computationalgeography/lue/document/doc/install/index.rst

 `LUE_BUILD_HPX`  Build the HPX library `LUE_BUILD_OTF2` Build the OTF2 library (optionally required by HPX)
 ================ ===================================================

-If one of the Python API's are built, the installation directory can be set manually by setting `LUE_PYTHON_API_INSTALL_DIR`.
-By default, it will be set to the pathname of the current Python's site packages.

 .. _LUE Github project page: https://github.com/pcraster/lue
 .. _LUE Github workflows: https://github.com/pcraster/lue/actions